The Board of Pensions provides support and resources to help you guide churches and other

 The call shall include participation in the benefits plan of the Presbyterian Church (U.S.A.), including both pension and medical coverage, or any successor plan approved by the General Assembly.

-Churches and other employers may choose to provide Pastor’s Participation to other teaching elders who are regularly scheduled to work at least 20 hours a week, or offer them coverage under menu options.
+Churches and other employers may choose to provide Pastor’s Participation to other ministers of the Word and Sacrament who are regularly scheduled to work at least 20 hours a week, or offer them coverage under menu options.
 Other employees are eligible for menu options only.

-Teaching elders who are in church-validated ministries may participate in Pastor’s Participation, if scheduled to work at least 20 hours a week, or in menu options.
-In this situation, the teaching elder acts as both employer and employee for enrollment purposes.
+Ministers who are in church-validated ministries may participate in Pastor’s Participation, if scheduled to work at least 20 hours a week, or in menu options.
+In this situation, the minister acts as both employer and employee for enrollment purposes.

-Under A Formula of Agreement, ministers in the Evangelical Lutheran Church in America, Reformed Church in America, and United Church of Christ are treated as teaching elders under the Benefits Plan.
-Ministers of other denominations who are scheduled to work at least 20 hours a week for a PC-affiliated employer are eligible to participate in the plan but as other employees, not teaching elders.
+Under A Formula of Agreement, ministers in the Evangelical Lutheran Church in America, Reformed Church in America, and United Church of Christ are treated as ministers under the Benefits Plan.
+Ministers of other denominations who are scheduled to work at least 20 hours a week for a PC-affiliated employer are eligible to participate in the plan but as other employees, not ministers.

 Each year, employers must submit an Employer Agreement through Benefits Connect, the Board’s benefits website, accessible from the pensions.org home page or directly at pensions.org/benefitsconnect.
 In the Agreement, they